 The purpose of residual functional capacity is to identify how your current limitations prevent you from meeting the physical, sensory, mental and other requirements of the workplace.
 The residual functional capacity (RFC) questionnaire is usually completed by a DDS (Disability Determination Services) physician.
 Unfortunately, RFC forms completed by DDS doctors are often written to ensure that the claimant is denied disability benefits.

 You can also have your doctor fill out an RFC on your behalf.
 You can download an RFC for a medical professional on the SSA's website.
 Be sure to ask your doctor to be as thorough as possible when filling out an RFC on your behalf.
-The more medical evidence you have on your side, the better your chances of approval.
+The more medical reports you have on your side, the better your chances of approval.

 Can My Doctor Help Complete My RFC?